steveseguin/websocket_server/README.md

 ```

 ## If using with OBS.Ninja
-If using this with a ninja deploy, you'll also need to deploy ninja and update the index.html of the ninja installation.
-You need to enable 'pie'-mode and to set the wss server address to whatever you setup, such as with:
+If using this with a ninja deploy, you'll also need to deploy ninja v17.3 or newer, and then update the index.html of the ninja installation with the connection details.
+You'll need to enable 'pie'-mode and to set the wss server address to whatever you setup, such as with:
 ```
 session.wss = "wss://wss.contribute.cam:443";
 session.pie = true;